dvdmtw98/blog/Post Vault/articles/2023-03-19-regex-demystified.md

 >
 >**\\S**: Matches on any non-whitespace character

-The `.` is an special character class that matches on all character leaving the new line character
+The `.` is a special character class that matches all characters leaving the new line character

 >**.** : Matches on all characters (leaving newline)

-There are also metacharacter to denote newlines and tabs
+There are also meta-characters to denote newlines and tabs

 >**\\n**: Matches on newline characters
 >